bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% aside %}
   What's this bookstore we keep talking about?
 In this tutorial, we're going to use Rails to make an application for a bookstore.

-  As you build the application, you'll add features to `create`, `view`, `edit`, and `delete` books.
+  As you build the application, you'll add features to create, view, edit, and delete books.
 Since we all have feelings on the books we love...and hate, you'll add features so books can be reviewed by users.

   By creating an application for a bookstore, you'll get explore the different layers of the Rails framework.